ktulchinskyS/Project-Payments/README.md

 ### Please note

+- The App is called Project Payments and can be accessed through the 'waffle' menu, and the lighting component can be found on the 'Contacts with Payments' tab.

 - Due to time constraints the lightning component functionality is not complete and only allows editing of records.

 - All other functionality, including unit tests are completed.

 - There is an additional tab in the app named Payments Grid which contains a GridBuddy grid, which has all the functionality outlined in the requirements, this was added in case the customer wasn't aware that this product exists on the AppExchange.

 ### Assumptions/Additional Information